 Section 1.
 That section 3929.18 of the Revised Code be amended to read as follows:

-insured as will enable a person readily to identify it.
-The lien is valid for a period of five years from the date of filing, unless sooner released or satisfied in the same manner provided by law for the release and satisfaction of mortgages on real property or discharged by the final judgment or order of a court of competent jurisdiction.
 A lien may be extended by the filing of an extension certificate that references the original certificate and any previous extension certificates prior to the expiration date of the original certificate or then current extension certificate, in which case the lien is valid for a period of five years from the date of the filing of the extension certificate unless sooner released or satisfied in the manner provided in this section.
 Any lien filed under this section prior to the effective date of this amendment shall be valid for a period of five years after the effective date of this amendment unless sooner released or satisfied in the manner provided in this section, and may be extended by the filing of an extension certificate prior to the expiration of the five-year period.
-The recorder must record and index such certificate certificates in his the

-which he the recorder shall receive a fee as provided in section
+The recorder must record and index such certificate certificates in his the recorder's book of liens, for which he the recorder shall receive a fee as provided in section 317.32 of the Revised Code.

 Section 2.
 That existing section 3929.18 of the Revised Code is hereby repealed.